koalamer/vsc-labeled-bookmarks/README.md

 * `labeledBookmarks.defaultShape`: set which vector icon should be used as the default for new groups
 * `labeledBookmarks.overviewRulerLane`: set how the bookmark should be marked on the overview ruler (scrollbar)
 * `labeledBookmarks.lineEndLabelType`: set how the line end labels for labeled bookmarks should be displayed
+* `labeledBookmarks.persistentStorageType`: where to store the bookmark data: in the workspace state or in a file
+* `labeledBookmarks.persistToFilePath`: the file path to be used when `persistentStorageType` is set to file
+* `labeledBookmarks.homingMarginTop`: how many lines on code should be visible above the bookmark when navigating
+* `labeledBookmarks.homingMarginBottom`: how namy lines of code should be visible below the bookmark when navigating
+* `labeledBookmarks.homingSteps`: the above margin settings are emulated by revealing smaller and smaller regions using above margin settings.
+This setting controls how many iterations should be done before directly junping to the boookmarked position, so `0` means it is disabled

 ## Tree View in the Activity Bar